chrisisler/task/README.md

 ## Install

-Not published on NPM yet.
+Not published to NPM yet.

 ## Usage